PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 He stopped.

-He slowed his steps.
 There was nothing in front of him.
 Behind him the two (with the cow) were arguing: he could hear them; the girl with the boots did not want to get lost in the forest, the boy with the cow wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
 Her final gambit: to plead caution, for fear of getting lost again.
 The boy seeming to be swayed.
 They stopped talking.

 Our well dressed, travelling man turned around.
 He could see the strange two with the cow.
 They had their backs to him, except the cow who faced him.